techRMS/Prestashop/README.md

 Compatibility
 =================================

-Compatible with Version 1.5 and 1.6
+Compatible with Version 1.5 and 1.6 only

 Hosted Form Module for PrestaShop
 =================================